Smudge202/smudge202.github.io/_posts/2016-01-09-keeping-up.md

 ## Expectations

-The first point in the above some of you will pick up on, was the phrase "I believe it _expected of me_".
+The first point some of you will pick up on, was the phrase "I believe it _expected of me_".
 Perhaps I'm expecting more of myself than is necessary?
 To which I ellaborately respond, no.

 It wouldn't be one of my blog posts if I didn't quote the illustrious Uncle Bob at least once, so here's this issue's quote of the day: